 Mrs McCready waved it away.

 “Oh, don’t worry about that, they’re only cheap ones.
-But, tell me, did anything unusual happen while you were staying there?”
+Nothing strange happened while you were staying there, did it?”

 “Oh good.
 It’s just that…there have been a few incidents over the years.”